slackapi/hubot-slack/README.md

 ### HUBOT\_SLACK\_TEAM

-This is the subdomain of your team's slack, so we know where to find you.
-For example, if your team is `https://foo.slack.com/`, you would enter `foo` here.
+This is your team's Slack subdomain.
+For example, if your team is `https://myteam.slack.com/`, you would enter `myteam` here.

 ### HUBOT\_SLACK\_BOTNAME